gvergnaud/ts-pattern/README.md

   .run()
 ```

-Runs the pattern-matching expression and returns its result.
-It throws an error at run time if no match was found, same as `exhaustive()`.
-However, unlike `.exhaustive()`, exhaustiveness is not checked at compile time, meaning the type checker will not verify that all possible cases are covered.
+returns the result of the pattern-matching expression, or **throws** if no pattern matched the input. `.run()` is similar to `.exhaustive()`, but is **unsafe** because exhaustiveness is not checked at compile time, so you have no guarantees that all cases are indeed covered.
+Use at your own risks.

 #### Signature